veekaybee/veekaybee.github.io/content/blog/2022-11-18-sd-safety-filter.md

 Stable Diffusion in particular is a trained by:

 1. Taking a large training set of real images (StableDiffusion itself was trained on 2.3 Billion images that are part of the [LAION dataset](https://simonwillison.net/2022/Sep/5/laion-aesthetics-weeknotes/) and selected based on images that match a threshold for ["aesthetic score"](https://github.com/LAION-AI/laion-datasets/blob/main/laion-aesthetic.md).
-2. To make processing faster, The images are compressed into a smaller-dimension representation using a [variational autoencoder](https://ermongroup.github.io/cs228-notes/extras/vae/) - the paper romantically calls this "departure to latent space"
+2. To make the pre-processing faster, The images are compressed into a smaller-dimension representation using a [variational autoencoder](https://ermongroup.github.io/cs228-notes/extras/vae/) - the paper romantically calls this "departure to latent space"
-3. During the model's forward pass, aka traversal through a model's layers from start to finish,  Gaussian noise is applied to the images' latent representation.
+3. During the pre-processing used to generate the model's input data, Gaussian noise is applied to the images' latent representation.
 4. [Each time we add noise in a step](https://jalammar.github.io/illustrated-stable-diffusion/), we generatively build the part of the model called a "noise predictor", which then allows us, for any given image, to probabilistically predict how much noise was added and how far it deviates from the original image.
+That prediction allows us to compare to the known noise from the original training data.
-5. Once we train this noise predictor in the forward pass, we can then, on the backward pass where we update the model weights and perform gradient descent, run a decoder to denoise the data, which will remove that noise from a given image until we get a different image than the training set, but one that is semantically similar to the training set.
+5. Once we train this noise predictor  we can then run a decoder to denoise the data in small increments, which will remove that noise from a given image until we get a different image than the training set, but one that is semantically similar to the training set.

 Here's the overall image-specific architecture:

 {{< figure src="https://raw.githubusercontent.com/veekaybee/veekaybee.github.io/master/static/images/diffusion.png" width="600px">}}

 How do we now incorporate text?
-During inference, diffusion models work by:
+During inference, diffusion models work by adding guidance (otherwise, we'd just get random images without ability to steer from a text prompt):

 1. The model uses a Transformer language model, ClipText, to generate textual embeddings for the specific text prompt.
 Here's a lot more information on [how that model was trained](https://openai.com/blog/clip/), but the general idea is that you have captioned images in which both the image and the caption, separately, are embedded into the same latent space using an encoder and compare the embeddings for the text and image using [cosine similarity.](https://gist.github.com/veekaybee/32b121eceaa1dbfb6a268ea544893bd0)
-2. We pass these embeddings also into the Unet noising encoder that includes specific attention to the text, as well, and incorporate it in processing so that when we pass in a text prompt, we include that information in inference.
+2. We pass these embeddings also into the UNet noising encoder that includes specific attention to the text, as well, and incorporate it in processing so that when we pass in a text prompt, we include that information in inference.

 ## HuggingFace Diffusers